EvoEpi/tutorials/annotation/trinity/README.md

 __-p__ Number of threads
 __--dta__ Report alignments tailored for transcript assemblers including `StringTie`
 __-x__ The basename of the index for the reference genome
-__-1__ Comma-separated list of files containing mate 1s (Alternative, -U, comma-separated list of files containing unpaired reads)
+__-1__ Comma-separated list of files containing mate 1s (Alternatively, -U, comma-separated list of files containing unpaired reads)
 __-2__ Comma-separated list of files containing mate 2s
 __-S__ Out SAM file